 Here’s my summary of the video:

 - Josh makes the claim that the argument Stefan makes from the UPB that murder is evil could be used to argue that gay sex is evil.
 This argument is fatuous, since consensual sex is does not violate the non aggression principle (NAP).
 Stefan takes shows how the NAP is supported by and follows from his arguments about what is evil.

 - Stefan’s dismissal of nihilism is glib, but I agree with it entirely.
 Max Stirner is an amoral utilitarianist.
 The utilitarian message is essentially “what’s in it for me?”

 - Josh criticizes the fact that Stefan says that adopting UPB is a choice, as if this has bearing upon its validity.
 Just because following something is a choice does make it untrue (or true).
 You can choose to ignore the formula for area when figuring out how many floor tiles to buy.
 That doesn’t make the formula any less true.

-- Josh complains that Stefan skirts the question of why should we have morals, and from the clips Josh plays, this seems to be true.
+- Josh complains that Stefan skirts the question of why we should want to have morals, and from the clips Josh plays, this seems to be true.
 When pressed, Stefan seems to appeal to people’s innate sense of morality.
 I agree that this is not a logical argument for why one should have morals, but it doesn’t invalidate the theory.

-In summary, Josh makes no argument for why UPB is invalid, which is rather odd for a video that claims to debunk it. (click bait, anyone?)
+In summary, Josh makes no argument for why UPB is invalid, which is rather odd for a someone that claims to debunk it.
+(Click bait, anyone?)
 If you want to take apart UPB, you must go after the axioms it stands on and the logic with which it derives its conclusions from them.
-This video seems more like an attack on Stefan for saying that morals are valuable, perhaps because he claims his statement is based in logic.
-It’s hard not to see it as a cynical attempt to cash in on Stefan’s popularity.
+This video seems more like an attack on Stefan for saying that morals are valuable, perhaps because he is claiming his statements are entirely based in logic.
+But it’s hard not to see it as a cynical attempt to cash in on Stefan’s popularity.